-Students will develop sharing and learning relationships with senior friends from a local senior center or retirement home as they volunteer to write the Living History of that person.
-Both generations will discuss how they have been philanthropists in their lives.
+Children develop sharing and learning relationships with senior friends from a local senior center or retirement home as they volunteer to write the "living history" of that person.
+Partners from both generations discuss how they have been philanthropists in their lives.

 We are made by history.
 In this activity, youth read the stories of philanthropic African Americans and influential related events that made America what it is today.